mas-bandwidth/gafferongames/content/post/integration_basics.md

 Euler integration is the most basic of numerical integration techniques.
 It is only 100% accurate when the rate of change is constant over the timestep.

-Since acceleration is constant in the example above the integration of velocity is without error.
-However, we are also integrating velocity to get the position each step, and velocity is increasing 10 meters per-second due to acceleration, so it is definitely _not_ constant.
+Since acceleration is constant in the example above, the integration of velocity is without error.
+However, we are also integrating velocity to get the position each step, and velocity is increasing 10 meters per-second per-second due to acceleration, so velocity is definitely _not_ constant.
 This means there is error in the integrated position.

 Just how large is this error?
+Lets find out!

 There is a closed form solution for how an object moves under constant acceleration.
 We can use this equation to compare our numerically integrated result against the exact result: